Hanna Vollenhoven

-Hanna van Vollenhoven Vories (1889 – 1972) was a Dutch composer and pianist who later moved to America.
-She is best remembered today for composing and performing music for player piano rolls.
-Her music was published under the name "Hanna Vollenhoven."
+Hanna van Vollenhoven Vories (1889 – 1972) was a Dutch composer and pianist who moved to America in 1916.
+She is best remembered today for composing and performing music for player piano rolls, and for New York University's annual Hanna van Vollenhollen Fories Memorial Prize in Music.
+Her music was published under the name "Hanna Vollenhoven.

 Early life and education

 Hanna van Vollenhoven Wolff was born in The Hague.
 Her father and grandfather were musicians, as was her brother Phillip.
 She studied music at the Amsterdam Conservatory with Julius Roentgen, Louis Coenan, Hugo Riemann, Bernard Zweers, and later with Alfred Cortot, and Leopold Godowsky.

 Career

 Vollenhoven's European debut as a pianist was in 1909.
 In 1915, she visited America and made her American debut with the Chicago Symphony.
 Soon after, she withdrew from her position on the Netherlands Committee for Arts, Science, and Friendly Relations to pursue music full time in America.

 Vollenhoven initially lived in Tarrytown, New York, while working in New York City.
 She played piano in Winthrop Ames' production of Pierrot the Prodigal and gave solo recitals, advertising performances of "modern and ulta-modern composers such as Chabrier, Debussy, Roger, Scriabine and Lambord" for her 1917–1918 season.

 Vollenhoven composed and played at least two piano pieces for the De Luxe Reproducing Roll Corporation: The Thought of You and Viennese Waltz.
 She also played her composition Mon Reve, and possibly other pieces, for Welte Mignon piano rolls.
 In 1927, Vollenhoven and Vaughn De Leath (the "Radio Girl") recorded Vollenhoven's composition The Night Before Christmas for Edison Records (#52131).
 She also wrote "A Visit with Richard Pitrot", for the Musical Monitor in 1921, and a tribute to Leopold Godowsky for a New Jersey newspaper in 1938.

 Her music was published by the Boston Music Company, Casa Ricordi, G. Schirmer Inc., and Winthrop Rogers Ltd (now Boosey & Hawkes).